 A social problem some people have is they feel like their friends are indifferent to them.
 No one is overtly mean, but they suspect that even though they hang out with the group, none of its members really care if they're there or not, or gives them any thought when they're not around.
 Some statements you'll hear that express this feeling are:

 - "I feel like I'm tagging along."

-- "When I'm out with my friends, no one really talks to me."
+- "When I'm out with my friends, no one goes out of their way to talk to me."

-- "I don't get invited to things.
+- "I don't get invited to stuff.
 I'll do nothing on the weekend and then find out on Monday that everyone did something without me."

 - "If I want to be included in my friend's plans, I have to constantly keep after them to find out what's going on.
 Everyone else just seems to be kept in the loop."

 It's a hard situation to be in, and it's easy to get insecure and tie yourself in knots wondering what everyone really thinks of you.
 Hopefully this article will do its part to clear things up.
 Of course, no one can totally know what's going through other people's heads.
 I can't give you any definitive answers.
 All I can do is lay out some possibilities and ideas for you to think about.
 You have to look at all the factors for your own circumstances, then make your best call about how to respond.